 Under the original Congestion Relief Plan a Ramp Metering Study was done for Route 101 (county line to county line) and Route 280 from Route 380 north to the county line.
-The Study concluded that a carefully designed program could achieve travel time benefits on the freeway while minimizing the impacts on local streets.
-The C/CAG Board has created a Ramp Metering Technical Advisory Committee to implement the program.
-Phase 1 metering, which included Route 101 south of Route 92, was turned on at the beginning of 2007.
-Phase 2, which included northbound I-280 between San Bruno and Daly City, was turned on in October 2008.
+The program implementation is mostly complete with installation of all metering equipment.
+South bound Ramp meters on Route 280, and US 101 meters, north of Route 92, have yet to be turned on.
 Funding under the reauthorized Congestion Relief Plan will be needed for the following:

-- Conducting a before and after study to document the effects of implementing ramp metering. - On going monitoring of the program. - Fine-tuning and adjusting the program to respond to changes in traffic patterns. - Conducting an education and community outreach effort about the program. - Designing the implementation of the remaining phases of the program.
+- Designing the implementation of the remaining phase of the program. - Consultant analysis and develop timing plans for meters that are not yet turned on. - Conducting a before and after study to document the effects of implementing ramp metering. - On-going monitoring of the program. - Fine-tuning and adjusting the program to respond to changes in traffic patterns. - Conducting an education and community outreach effort about the program.